 While the idea of a UBI is popular—Mark Zuckerberg, Elon Musk, and Bill Gates have all championed it—how exactly would a universal basic income be engineered?
 A small, yet successful, experiment has conducted in the UK, and Ontario, Canada is also about to experiment with it this year.
 But how would a private-sector-funded version work?

-As the robots take over, people will begin to lose their jobs, but companies will be fine.
-More likely than that—they’ll thrive.
 The profits generated from automation could be used to pay a basic wage to those displaced by robots.
 To use the welder example from before, a company could slash the cost of their production by at least a third in a short period of time, and would continue to see greater profits as efficiencies increase and the price for parts drops.
 If that company eventually arrives at the $2 an hour mark that BCG predicts, the company’s bottom line would have been improved by 1250%.

 Given all of the savings and massive profits companies are going to reap from these new technologies, they should be responsible for using part of this monetary kick-back to help the workers they’ve displaced.
 Legislators might consider a sliding-scale automation tax, where a company qualifying itself as using an automated workforce would be taxed depending on how many human workers they have performing tasks compared to how many tasks are performed by automated workers that a human could rightly do.
 This money could then be put into a UBI fund that is then distributed by the government to citizens affected by automation—or to the entire population.